grahamwaters/Reddit-NLP-Analysis/README.md

 # Methods

-**Problem Statement:**
-A wealthy donor with a track record of philanthropic contributions to both Autism and OCD research organizations contacted our organization, asking for a model they can utilize to identify post characteristics on Reddit.
-The purposes of this study (towards those ends) are to:

-1) Use Pushshift API to scrape Reddit posts from the Autism and OCD subreddits.
-2) To build a predictive model that can accurately predict whether a post is from the Autism or OCD subreddit

 To accomplish these goals, we hypothesize that count vectorization and Logistic Regression, Adaboost, or Decision Trees can be used to build a model that accurately can predict whether a post is from the Autism or OCD subreddit.
 Success in this study would mean that our model has a misclassification rate of less than 10% and an accuracy score greater than 90% on the test data set.